 RACES IN BRITAIN:

-- 3YO: All Class 2, 3 and 4 Maiden and Conditions and Class 5 Fillies Only Maiden races*
+- 3YO: All Class 2, 3 and 4 Maiden and Conditions, Class 5 Fillies Only Maiden races* and Class 5 maiden and conditions races over a race distance of 11f and further.

 *Subject to the total prize fund being less than £100,000